navidrakiyan/cwake-updater-progressbar/README.markdown

 CWAC Updater: App Updates, No Market Required
 =============================================

+**Work on this project has been suspended &mdash; please seek alternative solutions at this time**

 You might not be distributing your app through an online market like ~~the Android Market~~ Google Play.
 Perhaps your app is for internal-use